Pozuzo: 20th century

-In 1891, colonists from Pozuzo founded the town of Oxapampa, which quickly eclipsed Pozuzo in population, and in 1928 founded the town of Villa Rica, a coffee growing area.
-Both towns were at a higher elevation and enjoyed a milder climate than Pozuzo.
+21st century

 Over the years the Germanic heritage of the people of Pozuzo has become diluted by intermarriage and in-migration from the Andes and the local indigenous people.
 In 2005, only about 15 percent of the population of about 4,000 in Pozuzo district claimed to have German heritage.
 In the same year, the first non-Germanic mayor of the town was elected, a man with an Andean heritage.

+One resident said in 2023 "Before [the covid pandemic, which affected Peru severely] we would only receive tourists on special holidays, now we have tourists every day".
+The annual Pozuzofest attracts hundreds of visitors, some from Peru's capital Lima, 12 hours' drive away, and some from the Austrian Tirol and southern Germany.